Graveyard of Empires - Chapter 2

 "About the trip.
 You said something about Sector Six."

-He didn’t care anymore about the stupid trip.
-He’d just been punched in the gut and had more important things to deal with.
+He didn't care anymore about the stupid trip.
+He'd just been punched in the gut.

-“We’re going on a missionary trip to spread the Word,” he explained, distracted.
-“We leave in a few hours, so pack your bags.”
+"We're going on a missionary trip to spread the Word.
+It leaves in a few hours, so pack your bags," he said, distracted.

 Wade waved the concern away.
-“It’s been handled.
-I know you need a chance to get away from the Ministry for a while, and I need a bodyguard.”
+"It's been handled.
+I know you need a chance to get out of the Ministry for a while, and I need a bodyguard."

 "Weapons?"

-“I don’t know,” Wade replied, biting back his fear.
-“But she can’t stay here.
-She was supposed to have a normal life away from all of this.”
+"I don't know," Wade replied, biting back his fear.
+"But she can't stay here.
+She was supposed to live a normal life."

-“They will implant her within a month.
-And then her education will start.”
+"They will implant her within a month.
+And then the training will start."

-Wade winced, unconsciously touching a long scar under his chin.
-It had long since healed over, leaving little trace that it had ever been there, but it was still noticeable when he turned his head.
+Wade winced, unconsciously touching the long scar under his chin.
+It was long since healed over, leaving very little trace.
+It was the only scar his clothes didn't hide, a slip of his teacher.

 No child deserved to go through that.